bartificer/programming-by-stealth/docs/pbs87.md

 </div>
 ```

 As you can see, it’s a Bootstrap card with an input group consisting of a text box and a submit button, a text box, and a reset button.
-The two text boxes have IDs so their values can be read and written, and the form as a whole has an ID so its submit and reset events can be reacted to.
+The two text boxes have IDs so their values can be read and written.
+The form as a whole has an ID so its submit and reset events can be reacted to.

 The code to bring this basic UI to life is entirely contained within the document ready handler, and is quite short: